-Makeup and skincare products are notoriously tricky to keep organized.
-Every time I think I have my stash under control, it seems to turn into one big mess in a shockingly short amount of time.
-It’s like an endless battle in which I am always the loser.
-If you can relate, you’ll appreciate the advice found in today’s post.
-We’ve done the research and found what many believe to be the most tried-and-true methods for spring cleaning your skincare and makeup stash.
+Makeup and skin care products are notoriously tricky to keep organized.
+Whenever you think your “stash” is under control, it seems to turn into one big mess.
+It’s like an endless battle, right?
+If you can relate, you’ll appreciate today’s post.
+We’ve done the research and found what many believe to be the most tried-and-true methods to spring clean your makeup and skin care stash.
 Let’s go.

-We don’t pretend not to love Marie Kondo, and why would we?
-We love using the KonMari Method when it comes to our skincare and makeup stash.
-A big reason our stuff gets so cluttered is that we have too much of it (thanks for the lesson, Marie!), so parting ways with products that don’t “spark joy” is the best method for staying on top of your stash before it turns into a big pile of messiness.
+We love using the KonMari Method when it comes to organizing our skincare and makeup stashes.
+A major reason our stuff gets so cluttered is that we have too much of it (thanks for the lesson, Marie!), so parting ways with products that don’t “spark joy” is a practical method for staying on top of your stash before it turns into a giant heap of chaos.

 Apply the Wardrobe Rule

 You may have heard of the “Wardrobe Rule” in relation to cleaning out your closet.
 The rule challenges you to remember the last time you’ve worn a piece of clothing.
 If you haven’t worn it in the past year, it’s time to part ways with it.
 You can also apply this method to spring cleaning your skincare and makeup stash.
 Ask yourself, “Have I used this product within the last six months?”
 If not, you probably won’t be using it in the future.
 Next!